-Mark to market or mark-to-market is an accounting method that’s used to measure the value of assets based on current market conditions.
+The term “mark to market” refers to an accounting method used to measure the value of assets based on current market conditions.
 Mark to market accounting seeks to determine the real value of assets based on what they could be sold for right now.

-What is mark-to-market accounting?
-In simple terms, mark to market or MTM is an accounting method that’s used to calculate the current or real value of a company’s assets.
-Mark-to-market can tell you what an asset is worth based on its fair market value.
+Mark to market is, in simple terms, an accounting method that’s used to calculate the current or real value of a company’s assets, as noted.
+Mark to market can tell you what an asset is worth based on its fair market value.

 Mark to market accounting is meant to create an accurate estimate of a company’s financial status and value year over year.
 This accounting method can tell you whether a company’s assets have increased or declined in value.
 When liabilities are factored in, mark to market can give you an idea of a company’s net worth.

 Mark to market accounting works by adjusting the value of assets based on current market conditions.
-The idea is to determine how much an asset — whether it be a piece of equipment or an investment — could be worth if you were to sell it now.
+The idea is to determine how much an asset — whether it be a piece of equipment or an investment — could be worth if it were to be sold immediately.

 |Mark to Market Pros||Mark to Market Cons|

 • Can help establish accurate valuations when companies need to liquidate assets

 • Useful for value investors when making investment decisions

 • May make it easier for lenders to establish the value of collateral when extending loans